 Which cooler keeps ice the longest?

-After reviewing the 10 Best Coolers for Camping, we found the Pelican Wheeled Elite Cooler 45QT/ 42.59L has up to 10 days ice retention.
+After reviewing the 10 Best Coolers for Camping in 2023, we found that the Pelican Elite Cooler - 30Qt has up to 3 days of ice retention.

-There you have it—the best coolers for camping in 2021.
+There you have it, the best coolers for camping in 2023.
 Focus on choosing a cooler that meets most of your personal and leisure needs.
 For us at Altitude Sports, the Yeti Roadie 24 Cooler performed exceptionally well in every category that we tested.
-Cheers to your new cooler!
+Cheers to your new camping cooler!